dawn-chorus/dawn-chorus.github.io/index.md

+Hey !
+This is my blog about adde10, the additive synthesizer that I made on the de10-nano.
+Tag along if you want to know how I created it.

+The sources are all available on github.

 # Motivation

 Because of the computing power they need, most of today's [additive](https://en.wikipedia.org/wiki/Additive_synthesis) synthesizers are implemented as virtual instruments (VSTs).
 Thus they are typically run on desktop computers.